 - There was too much of a hard sell to upgrade services.
 I felt like I was at a car dealership versus a spa.

-- My family member was cheated in service time.
+- My family member was cheated in time.
 The facial ended earlier than the full 50 minutes paid for.

 - The employees seemed well trained and knowledgeable during treatments.